BRTNetwork/brt-lib/docs/index.md

-invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. noDirectRipple | boolean | *Optional* If true and paths are specified, the sender would like the XRP Ledger to disregard any direct paths from the source account to the destination account.
+invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. noDirectRipple | boolean | *Optional* If true and paths are specified, the sender would like the BRT Ledger to disregard any direct paths from the source account to the destination account.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet. paths | string | *Optional* The paths of trustlines and orders to use in executing the payment.

 #### Example